Annual Commission Update (CREC Update): This is the required one! Description varies by year. (4 hours)

-Broker Relationships (3 or 4 hour versions): TB or not TB, that is the question!
+Broker Relationships (3 hours): TB or not TB, that is the question!
 What is the difference between a Transaction Broker and Agency relationship?
 Are there differences in services, behavior, the guidance provided?
 This class dives into the real meaning of both relationships, as well as how we interact with a customer.

 Listing Contracts: Let’s fill out our Listing Contracts for success instead of additional problems and risk!
 We’ll do an in-depth review of both the Exclusive Right to Sell and the Exclusive Right to Buy Listing Contracts, and we’ll highlight numerous risk-reducing tips.
 (3 hours)